Skip to Content

 How to get to Inverness

-It’s awkward to get from Fort William to Inverness by train (you have to go via Glasgow) but you can take the Citylink 919 bus between the two, which takes around 2 hours.
-And the 917 Citylink bus connects Inverness to the Isle of Skye in just over 3 hours.
+It’s awkward to get from Fort William to Inverness by train (you have to go via Glasgow) but you can take the Citylink 919 bus between the two, which takes just over 2 hours.
+And the 917 Citylink bus connects Inverness with the Isle of Skye in around 3 hours.

 Inverness Castle and the River Ness